rnaveensrinivas/Python/README.md

 del modname.the_answer   # delete the attribute
 ```

-#### 2. **Namespaces and Their Lifetime**
+Each module get's their own **global** and **local** namespaces.
+If you execute Python script containing top level statements, then the name of the module `__name__` would be `__main__`.
+This `__main__` module will have it's own global and local namespace.
+Built-in functions like `print` and `len` reside in a separate module called builtins, which will again have it's own global and local namespace.

+#### Namespaces' Lifetime
-- **Built-in Namespace**: Created when the Python interpreter starts up and exists throughout the program's execution.
+- **Built-in Namespace**: Created when the Python interpreter starts up and exists throughout the program's execution (never deleted).
-- **Global Namespace**: Created when a module is imported and persists until the interpreter quits.
+- **Global Namespace**: Created when a module is imported and persists until the interpreter quits (stays as long as built-in).
 - **Local Namespace**: Created when a function is called and destroyed when the function returns or raises an unhandled exception.

 Recursive function calls will create a **new local namespace** for each call, meaning each invocation has its own local namespace.

-#### 3. **Scopes**
+### Scopes
 A **scope** is a region in the program where a namespace is directly accessible.
 The scope determines where a variable or function can be accessed.
+Python uses **static scoping**.
 There are four types of scopes, which Python searches in the following order:
 1. **Innermost Scope (Local scope)**: The current function or block where the name is accessed.
 2. **Enclosing Function Scopes**: The scopes of any functions that enclose the current function.
 3. **Global Scope**: The global namespace of the current module.